SINTEF/dlite/doc/user_guide/search_paths.md

 Using entry points
 ------------------
 How to use entry points is easiest described with an example.
-Lets assume you have a package with the following directory layout:
+Let us assume you have a package with the following directory layout:

 ```
 project_root